openstack/ironic/doc/source/index.rst

-If one thinks of traditional hypervisor functionality (eg, creating a VM, enumerating virtual devices, managing the power state, loading an OS onto the VM, and so on), then Ironic may be thought of as a *hypervisor API* glueing together multiple drivers, each of which implement some portion of that functionality with respect to physical hardware.
+If one thinks of traditional hypervisor functionality (eg, creating a VM, enumerating virtual devices, managing the power state, loading an OS onto the VM, and so on), then Ironic may be thought of as a *hypervisor API* gluing together multiple drivers, each of which implement some portion of that functionality with respect to physical hardware.